kartral21/atfnodejsdocker/README.md

 ❗  Because you are using a Docker driver on darwin, the terminal needs to be open to run it.
 ```

-Test via the following url:
+Test via the following url

 ```bash
 curl http://127.0.0.1:59798
 Hello world